ktrutmann/StatApps/README.md

 # StatApps
-Tiny shiny apps to teach statistical concepts
+Tiny shiny apps to teach statistical concepts.
+You will need to have installed the *shiny* package for R.